-Lexington, KY – Voting is now open for the coveted 2011 USEF Equestrian of the Year, which, following decades of tradition, comes at the end of the 2011 competition year and is announced when the horse world meets at the United States Equestrian Federation’s annual Pegasus Awards celebration in January.
+Lexington, KY – Voting is now open for the coveted 2012 USEF Equestrian of the Year award.
+Following decades of tradition, the winner will again be announced when the horse world meets at the United States Equestrian Federation’s annual Pegasus Awards gala.
+This year’s gala will be held on Saturday, January 19, 2013 at The Henry Clay in Louisville, Kentucky and broadcast live on the USEFNetwork presented by Smartpak.

 The Becky Grand Hart Trophy is presented to international-level non-Olympic athletes.